Manhunt for Brown University shooter renewed after police release detained man

 Police have released surveillance footage showing the possible shooter dressed in black walking near the building where the attack took place, though his face is not visible.

-The gunman fled after opening fire in a classroom in Brown's Barus & Holley engineering and physics building, where outer doors had been left unlocked while exams were taking place, according to police.
+The gunman fled after opening fire in a classroom in Brown’s Barus and Holley engineering and physics building, where outer doors had been left unlocked while exams were taking place, according to police.

 The two students killed were Ella Cook, a sophomore from Mountain Brook, Alabama, and Mukhammad Aziz Umurzokov, a citizen of Uzbekistan, according to statements from various officials.

-Umurzokov, an aspiring neurosurgeon, was his family's "biggest role model," according to a GoFundMe campaign set up by his family.
+Mr Umurzokov, an aspiring neurosurgeon, was his family’s “biggest role model”, according to a GoFundMe campaign set up by his family.

 “He always lent a helping hand to anyone in need without hesitation, and was the most kind-hearted person our family knew,” the family wrote.
 “Our family is incredibly devastated by this loss.”